Slavic Native Faith: Identity and political philosophy

 Map of countries in Central and Eastern Europe where Slavic languages predominate.
-Dark green represents East Slavic languages, pale green represents West Slavic languages, and sea green represents South Slavic languages.
+Green represents East Slavic languages, pale green represents West Slavic languages, and dark green represents South Slavic languages.

 There is no evidence that the early Slavs ever conceived of themselves as a unified ethno-cultural group.
 There is an academic consensus that the Proto-Slavic language developed from about the second half of the first millennium BCE in an area of Central and Eastern Europe bordered by the Dnieper basin to the east, the Vistula basin to the west, the Carpathian Mountains to the south and the forests beyond the Pripet basin to the north.
 Over the course of several centuries, Slavic populations migrated in northern, eastern and south-western directions.
-In doing so, they branched out into three sub-linguistic families: the Eastern Slavs (Ukrainians, Belarusians, Russians), the Western Slavs (Poles, Czechs, Slovaks) and the Southern Slavs (Slovenes, Serbs, Croats, Bosniaks, and Bulgarians).
+In doing so, they branched out into three sub-linguistic families: the Eastern Slavs (Ukrainians, Belarusians, Russians), the Western Slavs (Poles, Czechs, Slovaks) and the Southern Slavs (Slovenes, Serbs, Croats, Montenegrins, Bosniaks and Bulgarians).

 The belief systems of these Slavic communities had many affinities with those of neighbouring linguistic populations, such as the Balts, Thracians and Indo-Iranians.
 Vyacheslav Ivanov and Vladimir Toporov studied the origin of ancient Slavic themes in the common substratum represented by Proto-Indo-European religion and what Georges Dumézil defined as the "trifunctional hypothesis".
 Boris Rybakov emphasised the continuity and complexification of Slavic religion through the centuries.